gethinode/docs/content/en/docs/latest/components/link.md

 {{< release version="v0.16.8" >}}

 Since Hinode `v0.16.8` you can add a managed link to your page content using a configurable shortcode.
 Managed links refer to an external URL that is centrally maintained in the site's parameters.
-The shortcode also supports internal links that refer to a regular page.
+The shortcode also supports internal links that refer to a regular page or published asset.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}